Why study communication at Southern Miss?

-- The admissions process takes into account the GPA, GRE, and the letters of recommendation.
+- The admissions process takes into account the GPA and the letters of recommendation.
 Students with a strong likelihood of success in advanced study will be admitted.

 If applicants do not have sufficient evidence (courses taken post graduation or professional portfolios) of a background in communication, they may be required to complete specified undergraduate courses before entering the program.
 The graduate faculty will provide a list of required courses based on the degree the student is pursuing.

 Students who do not have substantial professional experience may opt to complete a semester-length approved internship, consisting of at least 160 total hours completed during the semester in which the student is registered.
 Students are responsible for securing their own internship, but each position must be approved by the graduate coordinator.
 Internship opportunities help students: enhance practical skills, gain experience in the field and create networking opportunities with communication professionals.